cisagov/RedEye/CONTRIBUTING.md

 2. [Create a separate branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches) for your changes
 3. Make your changes, and ensure that it is formatted by [Prettier](https://prettier.io) and lint-checks without errors in [ESLint](https://eslint.org)
 4. Create a changeset by running `yarn changeset`.
 [More info](https://github.com/atlassian/changesets).
+5. You can run tests locally to validate changes with `yarn run test`.
+[More info](https://www.cypress.io).
-5. Push your branch and open a PR 🚀
+6. Push your branch and open a PR 🚀